 Once we put them side by side, the call was obvious.

 After that, 12 years running large operations across the UAE.
 COO of a tourism business across 17 countries.
 Divisional VP at dnata, the ground handling business at Dubai Airport.
 10,000 staff. $250M budget.
 I ran the airport through the early days of COVID as Silver Commander.
+I teach decision-making at Hult International Business School on the MBA programme.

 You'll get a calendar booking link and a short pre-session questionnaire.
 The questionnaire takes about 10 minutes and gives me what I need to make the 90 minutes count from the first second.